neos/neos-development-collection/TYPO3.Neos/Documentation/Development/UserInterface/ContentModule.rst

 The following image shows the main UI parts of the content module and the names we use for them.

 .. figure:: Images/contentmodule/ui_parts.png
+	:alt: UI parts of the content module
+	:class: screenshot-fullsize

+	UI parts of the content module

 Content Module Architecture